Comments

 }

-The callee block will be able to capture any exception raised in the block using a try/except set of blocks:
+The callee block will be able to capture any exception raised in the block using a try/catch set of blocks:

 // callee block